elsahou/getdata-031-project/README.md

 matchesmean <- grep("mean()", features$V2, fixed = TRUE)
 matchesstd <- grep("std()", features$V2, fixed = TRUE)

-Then I subsetted the features dataframe to include only columns with measurements on mean and standard deviation. meanextracts <- features[matchesmean, ] stdextracts <- features[matchesstd, ]
+Then I subsetted the *features* dataframe to include only columns with measurements on mean and standard deviation. meanextracts <- features[matchesmean, ] stdextracts <- features[matchesstd, ]

-I combined the data into one dataset named allextracts.
+I combined the data into one dataset named *allextracts*.
 This is a dataframe with the column names that match mean or standard deviation measurements allextracts <- rbind(meanextracts, stdextracts)

-I created a new dataframe called extracted that is a subset of the alldata dataframe.
+I created a new dataframe called *extracted* that is a subset of the alldata dataframe.
-I subset the columns to only include columns that were named in the allextracts dataframe.
+I subset the columns to only include columns that were named in the *allextracts* dataframe.
-I kept the Activity and Subject columns from alldata as well. extracted <- alldata[, c(as.vector(allextracts$V1), 562, 563)]
+I kept the Activity and Subject columns from *alldata* as well. extracted <- alldata[, c(as.vector(allextracts$V1), 562, 563)]

 ## 3. Uses descriptive activity names to name the activities in the data set